What is factor analysis?

 - How likely are you to purchase our product in the future?

 But you only want one variable to represent a customer satisfaction score.
 One option would be to average the three question responses.
 Another option would be to create a factor dependent variable.
-This can be done by running PCA and keeping the first Principal Component (also known as a factor).
-The advantage of PCA over an average is that it automatically weights each of the variables in the calculation.
+This can be done by running a principal component analysis (PCA) and keeping the first principal component (also known as a factor).
+The advantage of a PCA over an average is that it automatically weights each of the variables in the calculation.

 Say you have a list of questions and you don’t know exactly which responses will move together and which will move differently; for example, purchase barriers of potential customers.
 The following are possible barriers to purchase:

 - Price is prohibitive